cooolgamer/Custom-Homemenu-3DS/README.md

 * It will ask to create a NAND backup, select "yes" and wait
 * When finished, press A and start, the custom homemenu is installed!
 Enjoy!
+##Need help?
+Or just want to see my other projects?
+Join my discord server! https://discord.gg/hKgeSYqcsC